If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

 The Maine Coon is a longhaired cat that loves to climb, jump, and play hard.
 Russian Blues are more sensitive cats that are moderately playful.
 Both breeds are known to be sweet, gentle, and devoted, and they tend to follow their owners around the house.
 The Maine Coon is more social and energetic, while Russian Blues are calmer and quieter.

-The Russian Blue and the Maine Coon both captivate cat fanciers with their elegant appearance and sweet personality.
+The Russian Blue and the Maine Coon both captivate cat fanciers with their elegant appearance and sweet personalities.

 Both breeds have very different household needs, so read on to find out which breed is best suited to your lifestyle!

 The Maine Coon is the second most popular breed in the world, and for the last few decades, it has shone in the spotlight.

 These cats are famous for being the biggest domesticated cats in the entire world, but they are also beloved for their gentle and devoted personalities.

 The biggest Maine Coon cat is called Barivel.
 You can learn more about Barivel The Maine Coon Cat, here.

 By comparison, the Russian Blue is a quieter breed with a sensitive, shy personality.
 These cats are not as well known as the Maine Coon.

 The Russian Blue is a sweet and loving cat that forms close bonds with its owners and makes a wonderful pet for first-time cat parents.